The Era of Simultaneity

 Abstract

-We are experiencing overlapping systemic crises — climate, democracy, technology, mental health, and social fragmentation — that amplify one another.
-The dossier argues that modernity has reached structural limits and sketches orientations for transformation rather than mere adaptation.
+We are experiencing overlapping systemic crises - climate, democracy, technology, mental health, and social fragmentation - that amplify one another.
+The dossier argues that modernity has reached structural limits and needs orientations for transformation rather than mere adaptation.

-© 2025 Alexander Forum – License: CC BY-NC-SA 4.0.
+Publication: © 2025-2026 Alexander Forum - licensed under CC BY-NC-SA 4.0.
 Contact: research@alexanderforum.org.